goex-top/market_center/README.md

 ## NOT Support Windows

 ## Why market center
-Some exchanges has limitation for rest api, limit access frequency by IP or Account.
+Some exchanges has limitation for **REST** api, limit access frequency by IP or Account.

 Usually we start some strategies in one server(description followed), Exchange 2 maybe ban your server IP because too many request.